Arcade Publishing

-Arcade Publishing is an independent trade publishing company that started in 1988 in New York, USA.
-It publishes American and world fiction and nonfiction.

-The company was started and run by Richard Seaver and his wife Jeannette.
-It declared bankruptcy shortly after Richard's death in 2009, and was acquired by Skyhorse Publishing in 2010.
+Arcade Publishing is an imprint of the American book publisher Skyhorse.
+Founded in 1988 by Richard Seaver and his wife Jeannette, it was originally an independent company publishing trade fiction and nonfiction.
+After declaring bankruptcy following Richard's death in 2009, Arcade was acquired by Skyhorse Publishing in 2010 and relaunched the following year.

-In 2011, Arcade was relaunched as an imprint of Skyhorse Publishing, where it continues to acquire and publish literary fiction and nonfiction.
 In addition to its main list, Arcade now also issues Arcade Artists & Art, a series featuring books by and about artists, particularly of the modern period.
 Jeannette Seaver serves as a consulting editor in the acquisition and curation of upcoming lists.